top of page

 Thank you, sponsors: Sens.
 Cleveland, Muzzall, Riccelli, Bateman, Frame, Hasegawa, Krishnadasan, Nobles, Valdez, Wilson, C.

 Status: Inactive.
 This legislation is inactive due to cost implications.
-However, there is funding in both the Senate and House versions of the budget for the Office of the Insurance Commissioner to analyze the cost of implementing an obesity treatment benefit in consultation with the Health Care Authority.
+However, there is funding in the final budget for the Office of the Insurance Commissioner in consultation with the Health Care Authority to analyze the cost of implementing an obesity treatment benefit.

 Testimony: Submitted 1/31